caotranbadat2011/CRAG-System/README.md

 | Orchestration and checkpoints | LangGraph + SQLite |
 | UI/API | Python HTTP server + HTML/CSS/JavaScript, bound to `127.0.0.1`; SQLite chat sessions |

-Qdrant's embedded mode needs no Docker container for the quick start.
+Qdrant's embedded mode needs no Docker container for the quick start, but its storage should be opened by only one application process at a time.
+Use Qdrant server when running the UI and separate CLI processes concurrently.
 The embedding and reranker models are downloaded on first use; plan for their local disk and memory requirements.

 ## Quick start

 ### Prerequisites

 - Python 3.11 or newer.
-- Internet access for the initial model downloads and Gemini requests.
+- Internet access for the initial model downloads and Gemini requests, and for questions routed to web search.
 - A Gemini API key for `evaluate`, `refine`, `search-web`, and `run` (retrieval-only `query` and ingestion do not need one).

 The commands below use PowerShell from the repository root.
 Replace the sample PDF path with a file you own; a `documents/` directory is **not** required.